jpauli/pcap/README.markdown

 * Don't expect this to work on Windows platform, thanks for not asking for support :-)
 * You may need to be root to capture device traffic
 * You should refer to http://www.tcpdump.org/pcap3_man.html
+* For an overview of filter-options refer to http://wiki.wireshark.org/CaptureFilters

 Code is highly under development.